 A consultation fee is typically applicable for most consultations.
 For Family Law, Business Formations and Estate Planning services in Denton County, the fee is $200.00, while in Wise County, it is $175.00.
 The consultation session typically lasts for one hour.

 For family law cases, a retainer is set at the end of your consult.
 Each retainer is different based on the needs, court settings, complexity of the case, or other circumstances.
 A retainer is also is applicable for estate planning services.
-Please contact us for estate planning package options.
+Please contact us for information regarding estate planning package options.
 For business formations, this can either be a flat fee or a retainer may need to be set, depending on the client’s needs.
 Please contact us to discuss which entity formation you are interested in and we can help you decide which formation is best for your business.

-There are many different grounds that a court in Texas will accept as a basis for the dissolution of a marriage.
-The most common is a no fault divorce where proof of fault is irrelevant.
-However, if one spouse is solely at fault for the divorce then the courts may take that into consideration when they are dividing the property.
+Texas courts recognize various grounds for the dissolution of a marriage.
+The most common is a no-fault divorce where proof of fault is irrelevant.
+However, if one spouse is solely at fault for the divorce, then the courts may take that into consideration when they are dividing the property.
 Grounds for fault can include adultery, cruelty, or other pertinent circumstances.
 If fault is found, then the court can award a disproportionate division of the marital estate to the non-fault party.
 There are also other remedies at law such as reconstitution of the marital estate if one party fraudulently wasted community funds.